 If it’s two players that tied, I still leave the option open for them to decide who goes first.
 If neither cares, we just go based on Dexterity.
 For ties between monsters and a player, it’s entirely up to the Dexterity score.

 But what if they also have the same Dexterity score?

-In that case, we usually have a good laugh then just have everyone that’s tied for the initiative count roll a d20 as a tiebreaker.
+In that case, we usually have a good laugh and then just have everyone who’s tied for the initiative count roll a d20 as a tiebreaker.

 It’s not a huge departure from the rules as written, but it does give that extra little nudge in favor of quicker combatants.